sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 have to modify the function signature to communicate legal index values from the caller.
-This seemed both out of scope for our current project and a potentially questionable design decision; should a compiler pass be modifying the signatures of potentially every function?
+This seemed both out of scope for our current project and a potentially questionable design decision.
+Should a compiler pass be modifying the signatures of potentially every function?